elastic/apm-agent-python/CONTRIBUTING.md

 #### Adding new instrumentations to the matrix build

-For tests that require external dependencies like databases, or for testing different versions of the same library, we use a matrix build that leverages Docker and docker-compose.
+For tests that require external dependencies like databases, or for testing different versions of the same library, we use a matrix build that leverages Docker.

 The setup requires a little bit of boilerplate to get started.
 In this example, we will create an instrumentation for the "foo" database, by instrumenting its Python driver, `foodriver`.